microshare/microshare.github.io/docs/0.1/advanced/lorawan-devices/hackiot_philly.md

 ## Decode the STM32 payloads

 You can now create a [Robot](../../../getting-started/robot-guide) to automatically decode all received STM32 payload in microshare.
-A Robot is an script driven entity that is triggered to run when a specific recType write in the datalake happens.
+A Robot is a script driven entity that is triggered to run when a specific recType write operation occurs in the datalake.

+### Create Robot

-Go to [the Robot tab](https://app.microshare.io/composer#/robos) and click `CREATE`
+1. Go to [the Robot tab](https://app.microshare.io/composer#/robos) and click `CREATE`

 {% include image.html url="/assets/img/hackiot-create-a-robot.png" description="Create a Robot from the composer" %}

-We'll do the minimum to unlock all the Robot options for now: just give it a name and set the Record Type to the one you used in Senet.
-Complete the creation by clicking the `CREATE` button.
+We'll do the minimum to unlock all the Robot options for now.

+1. Give your Robot a name.
+2. Enter the exact Record Type you used in the Senet portal.
+3. Complete the creation by clicking the `CREATE` button.

 {% include image.html url="/assets/img/hackiot-create-a-robot-2.png" description="Minimal Robot configuration" %}

-You should be back to the Robot cards list, and see your Robot.
+You should be back in the Robot cards list and see your Robot should now be displayed.
-If not, There is a known issue with our Robots cards ordering.
-To display your Robot, open the option menu and increase the `Cards per Page` to 999.
+If you don't see your new Robot card listed:

+1. Open the option menu
+2. Increase the `Cards per Page` to 999
+3. Click Apply

+The new Robot card should now be visible.

 {% include image.html url="/assets/img/hackiot-configure-robot.png" description="Increase Cards per Page" %}

+To edit an existing Robot, find your Robot in the list:

+1. Click on it
-To open the Robot edition mode, find your Robot in the card list, click on it, then on the pencil icon at the top of the page.
+2. Click on the `pencil` icon at the top of the page

 {% include image.html url="/assets/img/hackiot-configure-robot-2.png" description="Open Robot edition mode" %}

-In edition mode you can:
+While in edit mode you can:
 1. Turn your Robot on and off
 2. Write the Robot script
 3. Test the script

 {% include image.html url="/assets/img/hackiot-configure-robot-3.png" description="Full Robot edition mode" %}

 Replace the code in your Robot script with: